-I consulted on, and was interviewed about smart speakers and some of the considerations of having an ubiquitous voice assistant in our lives.
+In 2019, I was consulted and interviewed by Joshua McNichols of KUOW’s Prime(d) Podcast about smart speakers and some of the considerations of having ubiquitous voice assistants in our lives.

 Hosted by JOSHUA MCNICHOLS and CAROLINE ADOLPH